phylolab/leucokranosHybrid/README.md

    - imported all merged gVCF files into a database workspace by `gatk GenomicsDBImport`,
    - performed joint-calling by `gatk GenotypeGVCFs`.

+These steps are executed chronologically by scripts 3A to 3E.

 **Required input files**

 - Reference genome in fasta
 - Merged `.bam` file for each sample
+- Associated `.bai` index file (no need to specify it in the command line)

 **Example**